A Guide to Refinancing Student Loans | SoFi

 • What is the loan application timeline?

-If a company interests you, you can submit the information you gathered from Step 2.
+If a lender interests you, you can submit the information you gathered from Step 2.
 With this information, the lender will likely run a soft credit check.
 This should not affect your credit score, but make sure the lender guarantees it won’t.

 If you meet a lender’s eligibility requirements, they’ll generally provide you with multiple offers, including offers with different term lengths and interest rates (both fixed and variable rates).
+This student loan refinancing calculator can help you crunch all the numbers.

 4. Choose a Lender and Loan